dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 }
 ```

 The `scoped` annotation also means that the `this` parameter of a `struct` can now be defined as `scoped ref T`.
-Previously it had to be special cased in the rules as `ref` parameter that had different *ref-safe-context* rules than other `ref` parameters (see all the references to including or excluding the receiver in the span safety rules).
+Previously it had to be special cased in the rules as `ref` parameter that had different *ref-safe-context* rules than other `ref` parameters (see all the references to including or excluding the receiver in the safe context rules).
 Now it can be expressed as a general concept throughout the rules which further simplifies them.

 The `scoped` annotation can also be applied to the following locations: